 A project is a collection of tasks that accomplish a specific goal.
 Project management is the process of planning, managing, and executing your team’s work.
 Project management software helps teams do that by increasing clarity and improving team collaboration.

 A program, on the other hand, is a group of projects that accomplish strategic business goals.
 For example, all of the new features your company is launching in a quarter would be considered a program, despite the fact that each feature would likely have its own project.
-Program management is the process of managing longer-term, interdependent initiatives in alignment with your company goals.
-The program will include a variety of connected projects, which may each have a project manager.
-Learn more about a program manager vs. project manager.Try project management with Asana
+Program management helps you manage these longer-term, interdependent feature launches in alignment with your company goals.
+The program will include a variety of connected projects, which may each have a project manager and supporting team members.
+Learn more about the differences between a program manager and a project manager’s responsibilities.Try Asana for project management

 Product management is the development of new products within a company.
 A product manager is a team leader responsible for guiding the success of a product—from sourcing user input all the way to a successful product launch.